-This recipe is extremely affordable.
-The chicken livers cost me only $1.50 for a half a pound!
-There are a few other ingredients that are more expensive but you only need a small quantity and you can always substitute.
-I didn’t have pancetta, a salt cured pork belly, so I substituted bacon and it didn’t hurt the overall flavor one bit.
+This recipe is highly affordable.
+The chicken livers cost me only $1.50 for half a pound!
+There are a few other more expensive ingredients, but you only need a small quantity, and you can always substitute.

-If you ever want to enjoy a country style rustic chicken pate, I suggest you give this one a try.
+If you ever want to enjoy a country-style rustic chicken pate, I suggest you try this one.
 I'm sure it will become an often-repeated appetizer in your culinary repertoire.

 Chicken Liver Pate on Country Bread Toasts

 - 10 tablespoons butter unsalted and softened plus 2 tablespoons